 The Sociology program at PennWest Edinboro is a comprehensive and engaging degree program. that develops skills such as research design, data collection and analysis, report writing, survey methods, interviewing techniques, group facilitation, strategic planning, policy analysis, community organizing, and program development and evaluation.

 Hands-on, real-world experience is hard to beat!
 PennWest Edinboro recognizes that experiential learning is a valuable tool in helping students to make career decisions and in complementing formal classroom learning.

-Edinboro Sociology students have interned at Office of Children and Youth, Stairways Behavioral Health, the Greater Erie Community Action Committee, Mission Empower, Family Services of NWPA, Erie County Prison, Child and Family Connections, The Erie International Institute, American Red Cross, Creature Comforts Animal Clinic and many more organizations.
+Edinboro Sociology students have interned at the Office of Children and Youth, Stairways Behavioral Health, the Greater Erie Community Action Committee, Mission Empower, Family Services of NWPA, Erie County Prison, Child and Family Connections, The Erie International Institute, American Red Cross, Creature Comforts Animal Clinic and many other social and human service organizations.

-Students who are interested in internship experiences are encouraged to contact the Sociology Department internship coordinator, or visit the Center for Career Development’s internship webpages for more information.Sociology
+Students who are interested in internship experiences are encouraged to contact the Sociology Department internship coordinator or visit the Center for Career Development’s internship webpages for more information.Sociology

 Department Internship Coordinator: